WKRC-TV: Return to CBS

-While Cincinnati was initially unaffected by the 1994–96 affiliation switches, as WCPO was in a middle of a long-term affiliation contract with CBS, the affiliation contract was abruptly stopped.
-The station returned to CBS in 1996, reversing the 1961 affiliation swap.
+While Cincinnati was initially unaffected by the 1994–96 affiliation switches, as WCPO was in a middle of a long-term affiliation contract with CBS, such contract was abruptly stopped.
+WKRC returned to CBS in 1996, reversing the 1961 affiliation swap.
 WCPO had agreed to affiliate with ABC in September 1995, but WKRC's contract with ABC was not set to expire for another year.
 In May 1996, WKRC began airing half-hour-long special programs detailing upcoming programming changes at the two stations.
 On June 3, 1996, WKRC's contract ended, and WKRC rejoined CBS while WCPO rejoined ABC.
 The last ABC program to air on WKRC was the ABC Sunday Night Movie airing of the 1993 telefilm The Only Way Out, and the first CBS program since it rejoined was CBS This Morning.

 In September 1996, WKRC was acquired by Jacor after most of Citicasters' other television stations were sold to New World Communications, which had become involved in an affiliation deal with Fox that was announced in May 1994.
 The Jacor deal reunited channel 12 with its AM sister, which had been bought by Jacor in 1993 during Great American Broadcasting's bankruptcy reorganization.
 Jacor merged with Clear Channel Communications in 1998.

 Although owned by Clear Channel at the time, the station changed its branding to "Local 12" in 2003.
 This was inspired by the "Local Mandate", a station brand standardization adopted by Post-Newsweek Stations for its own television stations.